ericrasmussen/chromaticleaves/posts/compiled-heist-the-walkthrough.markdown

 We can reuse nodes by declaring any compiled splices we need within the top level splice.
-You can think of it as nesting splices, or inner splices, or binders full of splices, or... let's just work through an example.
+You can think of it as nesting splices, or inner splices, or binders full of splices, or... nevermind.
+Let's just work through an example.

 #### Listing things